Last updated: February 1st, 2023

 Their bikes and brand are both distinctive, to say the last.

-And in this article, we’ll cover some key points about the Surly line in general, look at a few noteworthy models, and take a closer look at why they hold such a unique place in the bicycle market.
+In this article, we’ll cover some key points about the Surly line in general, look at a few noteworthy models, and take a closer look at why they hold such a unique place in the bicycle market.

-In brief, are Surly bikes any good?
+Are Surly bikes any good?

 We’ll break that down in a moment, but the short version is that the Surly line includes several solid, no-frills options that most of us can’t go wrong with.
 I’ve touched on the virtues of steel frames elsewhere, but in brief, it’s a wise choice if you plan to ride your bike for several years.

 But whether Surlys are good for you is another matter, since it all comes down to what you expect from a bike and what you’re willing (and able) to pay for it.

 Surly is owned by Quality Bicycle Products (QBP), and based at QBP’s headquarters in Bloomington, Minnesota—next to Minneapolis.

 QBP is an enormous bicycle distributor in North America, which sells to many—if not most—local bike shops.